-The 'home fret' (in yellow) as the name suggests, the home for your song, and it will be in a different fret depending on the key of the song playing.
-From the home fret, you will be able to lock into the 'magic' pattern and place chords.
+The ‘home fret’ (in yellow) as the name suggests, is what I think of as the ‘home’ for your song, and it will be in a different fret depending on the key of the song playing.
+From the home fret, you will be able to lock into the ‘magic’ pattern and place chords.

 - Sit comfortably with your guitar, making sure that its tuned correctly to standard tuning.

 - Pick a song from your collection, preferably with a strong melody.